fauu/Kamite/README.md

    list, choose `Add extension` and select the `KamiteSend.xdll` file copied earlier.

-For Textractor’s text processing extensions (such as `Remove Repeated Characters`) to be executed before sending the text to Kamite, position `Kamite Send` below them on the extensions list.
+For Textractor’s text processing extensions (such as Remove Repeated Characters) to be executed before sending the text to Kamite, position KamiteSend below them on the extensions list.

 #### Changing the default Textractor extension endpoint